Totally Scottish tea

 Scottish from seed

-Initial trials of growing plants that had been propagated from cuttings outside showed little success therefore this led the group to look into propagation from seed.
-In early 2016 we planted around 40,000 cold-hardy seeds imported from ex Soviet Georgia and Ilam district in Nepal.
 Seedling tea has a big advantage over tea grown from cuttings in that it develops a long tap root which makes the plants much stronger.
 This is an essential requirement in the Scottish climate where growing conditions for tea are marginal compared to any of the other tea growing regions in the world.
-Tea takes at least 4-5 years from planting to mature into bushes that can withstand the rigours of regular plucking.
-Tea growing in Scotland is pioneering and requires innovation.
-We take professional tea consultancy advice to give us a solid knowledge base but are adapting and modifying much of the existing growing knowledge to fit our growing profile.
-Our future Scottish teas will be truly unique all the way from seed to cup.
+Tea takes at least 5-6 years from planting to mature into bushes that can withstand the rigours of regular plucking.
+Tea growing in Scotland is pioneering and requires innovation so throughout this project we have taken professional tea consultancy advice to give us a solid knowledge base.
+We have also had consultants from Nepal and America visit us, both of whom deal with extreme weather conditions in their own countries and we have been adapting and modifying our new found knowledge to fit our growing profile.

 OUR SCOTTISH TEAS